bodulic/CATS-rb/README.md

 `-p`: Minimum exon identity proportion, default: 0.98

 Parameter `p` controls the minimum identity proportion for an exon to be analysed.
-More complex genomes should be assigned a higher value of `p` (e.g. 0.99) to minimze off-target mapping.
+More complex genomes should be assigned a higher value of `p` (e.g. 0.99 or 0.995) to minimze off-target mapping.

 `-e`: Minimum exon length (in bp), default: 20